 The graphs below show how the FSWM portfolios within the four Finance Shop risk categories have behaved over the last three months.
 The first graph shows the total return for the quarter whereas the second graph illustrates the “month by month” performance.
 The performance figures are aggregated so, for example, the green bar is made up of all the FSWM Multi-Asset Balanced portfolios across all product types.
 If you require specific performance figures for your plan, please contact your adviser.

 The difficult backdrop led to declines for all of the portfolios, with unsurprisingly the most adventurous suffering the most.
 From a sector perspective Europe was impacted most as its proximity to the conflict and greater reliance on Russian oil and gas, weighed heavily over the quarter.

 There are six portfolios in the FSWM range, four growth and two income which are detailed below.
 Your FSWM pension or investment will be invested in one of these categories.
 The tables show the aggregate composition of the portfolios with some figures to show the potential risk and return of each category.

 There are two income portfolios which aim to produce an income within a target range as highlighted in the table below.
 The two portfolios cover the Cautious and Balanced Finance Shop risk categories.

 The first graph below shows how the FSWM portfolios have performed over 12 months.
 For comparison, the returns of cash (MoneyFacts 90 days notice 10K) and inflation (UK Consumer Price Index) are also shown.
-As with the graphs on page 6, the figures for each category are aggregated.
+As with the Cumulative & Discrete Performance graphs, the figures for each category are aggregated.